Leio means smooth, myo means muscle, sarcoma means soft-tissue or connective-tissue cancer.

 Leiomyosarcomas can be unpredictable.
 They can remain dormant for long periods of time and recur after many years.
 They generally does not respond well to chemotherapy or radiation.
 It is considered “treatable” if caught early.
 If caught in its early stages, the most effective treatment is surgical removal.
 The best outcomes occur when the tumor is small, localized, and can be removed surgically with wide, clear margins.

-Signs and Symptoms for Leiomyosarcoma:
+Signs and Symptoms of Leiomyosarcoma:

 Symptoms vary depending on the location of the tumor.